Cameroon v Ethiopia

 Post update

-Attempt saved.
-Surafel Dagnachew (Ethiopia) right footed shot from outside the box is saved in the centre of the goal.
-Assisted by Dawa Hotessa.

-Foul by Martin Hongla (Cameroon).
+Foul by James Léa Siliki (Cameroon).

 Post update